Partipate. Demand. Act.

 The Japa Syndrome

 73% of Nigerians aged 18–35 say they would relocate if given the opportunity.
 If those with energy and education exit, who remains to demand change?
+Leaving may change your life.
+Staying engaged can change a nation.
+You can go far—and still stay involved.

 Understand the trend